17 Best Bean to Cup Coffee Machines of 2022

 Are the Sage Barista Express or Barista Pro good bean to cup coffee machines?

-The same is true of the Barista Touch, which is the touch screen version of the Barista Pro, even though that is more along the lines of a bean to cup machine, with it’s touch screen controls – however still, it isn’t a BTC machine.
+The same is true of the Barista Touch, which is the touch screen version of the Barista Pro, even though that is more along the lines of a bean to cup machine, with it’s touch screen controls – but still, it isn’t a BTC machine.

-As I’ve said a couple of times, the Oracle range, while not bean to cup machines in the traditional sense as they don’t have a brew unit, are almost bean to cup machines in that they handle all of the parts of the recipe and require little or no user interaction other than handling the portafilter & moving it about – but the machines in the Barista range don’t have these clever “on board barista” features to reduce the need for barista skill.
+As I’ve said a couple of times, the Oracle range, while not bean to cup machines in the traditional sense as they don’t have a brew unit, are almost bean to cup machines in that they handle all of the parts of the procedure and require little or no user interaction other than handling the portafilter & moving it about – but the machines in the Barista range don’t have these clever “on board barista” features to reduce the need for barista skill.

-Life is like a box of chocolates, so join my Brew Time list, subscribe to my YouTube Channel, become an accredited coffee botherer (Patreon supporter), try my coffee at The Coffeeworks (use discount code coffeebotherers), follow me on Twitter & Instagram, follow the coffeeblog FaceBook page, and that’s all I have to say about that.
+Life is like a box of chocolates, so join my Brew Time list, subscribe to my YouTube Channel, become an accredited coffee botherer (Patreon supporter), try my coffee at The Coffeeworks (work with discount code coffeebotherers), follow me on Twitter & Instagram, follow the coffeeblog FaceBook page, and that’s all I have to say about that.

-This article first off appeared at Coffee Blog – The UK Specialty Coffee Blog – For Lovers of REAL Coffee!
+This post first off appeared at Coffee Blog – The UK Specialty Coffee Blog – For Lovers of REAL Coffee!